Operation Masher: Assessment

+While US/ARVN had claimed operational success, PAVN/VC sources claim they evaded operation.

 An unknown number of people killed were civilians, and under the standard operating rules at the time those who did not 'voluntarily' leave free-fire zone were generally regarded as VC.
 Total number of civilians killed is largely unknown, but one estimate was that there were 6 civilians casualties for every VC.
 The US called these allegations exaggerated and blamed the VC for many deaths because of tactics which endangered civilians such as recruiting civilians and firing from populated areas.
 These issues were raised in the Fulbright Hearings.
 ROK troops of the Capital Division were alleged to have killed over 1,000 civilians in the Bình An/Tây Vinh massacre.

 Despite this operation being the biggest search-and-destroy operation in the war up to that point, most of the PAVN/VC forces had slipped away and re-appeared in the region a few months later.
 An estimated 125,000 people within the Binh Dinh province had lost their homes as a result of Operation Masher/White Wing.

 The positive results cited by the Americans appear to have been only transitory.
-The 1st Cavalry cited among the favorable consequences of Operation Masher that it had give the local population "a chance to be freed from VC domination by moving to areas which are under government control" and stated that the South Vietnamese government "intends to reestablish civil government in the area."
+The 1st Cavalry cited among the favorable consequences of Operation Masher that it had given the local population "a chance to be freed from VC domination by moving to areas which are under government control" and stated that the South Vietnamese government "intends to reestablish civil government in the area."
 PAVN/VC influence, however, continued to be extensive in Binh Dinh province.
 Two months later, in Operation Crazy Horse, the 1st Cavalry was back sweeping part of the same area covered by Operation Masher and in October 1966 Operation Thayer began an extended effort by the 1st Cavalry once again to "fully pacify" Binh Dinh province.

 A Joint Chiefs of Staff memo reported by The Wall Street Journal in 1966 urged President Johnson to "expand" the use of non-lethal chemicals in South Vietnam.
 The use of 3-Quinuclidinyl benzilate or Agent BZ was alleged in Operation White Wing by journalist Pierre Darcourt in L'Express news magazine.
 The allegation concerned an offensive and the 1st Cavalry Division in March 1966 during Operation "White Wing."